extdn/extdn-phpcs/MEQP2/Sniffs/Classes/ConstructorOperationsSniff.md

 This rule checks the constructor code to see if any other operators than `a = b` is used.
 If so, a warning is generated.

 ## How to fix
-Move other logic to another method.
-In some cases, this could be `init()` or `_construct()` method that is already created by Magento for this purpose.
-Otherwise, you will need to create such a method yourself.
-Alternatively, try to add additional constructor arguments (like boolean flags) to add configurable behaviour to your class.
+Move non-DI logic to another method.
+Try to add additional constructor arguments (like boolean flags) to add configurable behaviour to your class.